ComplianceAsCode/content/docs/manual/developer/05_tools_and_utilities.md

 ### `utils/create_scap_delta_tailoring.py` - Create tailoring files for rules not covered by other content
 The goal of this tool is to create a tailoring file that enable rules that are not covered by other SCAP content and disables rules that are covered by the given content.
-The script outputs to `build/PRODUCT_PROFILE_tailoring.xml`, where `PRODUCT` and `PROFILE` are respective parameters given to the script.
 It supports the following arguments:

 - `-r`, `--root` - Path to SSG root directory